VTiw25/Startup-Analysis-project/README.md

-Certainly!
-Here's a `README.md` template for your Streamlit project that you can copy and paste:
+Here's a README template for your Streamlit project based on your project structure:

 ```markdown
 # Startup Details Project